-Sometimes disabling iCloud syncing and re-enabling it again works to fix the Safari Tabs not syncing between devices issue.
+Sometimes disabling iCloud syncing and re-enabling it again works to fix the issue of Safari Tabs not syncing between devices.
+Follow these steps:

 - Open up the Settings app on the iPhone/iPad.

-- Tap on Signed-in Apple ID and select the iCloud.
+- Tap on Signed-in Apple ID and select iCloud.

-- To disable the sync, simply toggle OFF the Safari option.
+- To disable the sync, toggle OFF the Safari option.

 - Toggle ON the Safari option again to enable iCloud sync.

-For Mac users, you will have to go to the System Preferences > iCloud and then you will have to enable Safari.
+For Mac users, you will have to go to System Preferences > iCloud, and then you will have to enable Safari.

-Other than these methods mentioned, you can clear cache, cookies from the safari browser.
+Besides the methods mentioned, you can also clear site data from the Safari browser.

 Lastly, you can also try rebooting your device.
-This works most of the time, simply switch off your iOS or macOS device and then turn it on again.
+This usually works; switch off your iOS or macOS device and then turn it on again.
 It would probably fix the Syncing issue.

 Moreover, you must also check your internet connection.
 Slow internet connectivity can cause an issue.
-If both devices are connected with the same WiFi connection, then sync tabs between devices work great.
+If both devices have the same WiFi connection and Bluetooth enabled, then sync tabs between devices work great.

 Lastly, if you've any thoughts or feedback on How to Fix: Safari Tabs not Syncing between Devices, then feel free to drop in below comment box.
 You can also report the outdated information.